ever-co/ever-gauzy/packages/plugins/jitsu-analytics/README.md

 ## Features

 - **Comprehensive Analytics**: Collect, process, and analyze data from different sources to gain a comprehensive view of user interactions and system performance.
 - **Real-time Data Processing**: Benefit from real-time data processing capabilities, ensuring that you have the most up-to-date information at your fingertips.
 - **Customizable Dashboards**: Create customizable dashboards to visualize key metrics and track the performance of your application.
 - **Event Tracking**: Monitor and analyze user interactions and events within your application for a deeper understanding of user behavior.

+## Building

+Run `yarn nx build plugin-jitsu-analytics` to build the library.

+## Running unit tests

+Run `yarn nx test plugin-jitsu-analytics` to execute the unit tests via [Jest](https://jestjs.io).

 ## Installation